Syracuse Herald-American, June 4

 He is survived by two children, Miss Marjorie Trump and Charles C. Trump.

-Search continued today for the body of Robert Mielnicki, 13, son of Mr. and Mrs. Stanley Mielnicki of 330 First Street, Solvay, who was drowned in the Seneca River at the Willows, one and a half miles south of Cold Spring yesterday afternoon.
+Robert Mielnicki, 13, son of Mr. and Mrs. Stanley Mielnicki of 330 First Street, Solvay, drowned August 31 in the Seneca River at the Willows, one and a half miles south of Cold Spring yesterday afternoon.
 Robert had gone on a fishing trip with two other boys, John Bailo, 13, of 116 Second Street, and Richard Laury, 14, of 2409 Milton Avenue, Solvay, and had told his companions he thought he could swim across the river.

 Two girls in a rowboat heard his cries and tried to reach him, but he sank before they could get near enough to save him.
 He was about 25 feet from shore when apparently he suffered cramps.
 The boy dove into the river after removing his shirt and shoes and rolling up his trousers.
 He sank in more than 20 feet of water.